-, which can irritate the stomach or cause heartburn in some people.
-Arginine
+can irritate the stomach or cause heartburn in some people.

-may potentially increase stomach acid levels and worsen esophageal reflux (heartburn).
+can potentially make the stomach contents more acidic and also cause heartburn.
 (Be aware that arginine may be sold as a single ingredient supplement, or as an ingredient in a sexual enhancement supplement

 can worsen reflux symptoms.